samutayuga/putumaskubesample/podschedulingrole/step5/text.md

 # Validate if the pod with the same rule is no longer schedule in node with podSize=LARGE

 We have observed that the pod from oortcloud is able to sechedule either in node with `podSize=SMALL` or in node with `podSize=MEDIUM`.
-Verify by listing pod and deployment in magellan namespace,
+Verify by listing pod and deployment in oortcloud namespace,

-`kubectl get deployment,pod -n magellan`{{exec}}
+`kubectl get deployment,pod -n oortcloud`{{exec}}

 ```text
 NAME                                      READY   UP-TO-DATE   AVAILABLE   AGE